Security as an integral part of the DevOps culture

 How do you implement DevSecOps in cloud environments?

 Implementing DevSecOps in cloud environments offers unique opportunities and challenges.
-Cloud platforms enable highly automated, scalable security controls, but also require specific approaches to protect dynamic, distributed infrastructures and applications.
-A successful cloud DevSecOps strategy leverages cloud-native security capabilities and adapts proven DevSecOps practices to the cloud environment.
+Cloud platforms enable highly automated, flexible security controls, but also require specific approaches to protect dynamic, distributed infrastructures and applications.
+A successful cloud DevSecOps strategy utilizes cloud-based security capabilities and adapts proven DevSecOps practices to the cloud environment.

 🏗 ️ Cloud DevSecOps core principles: